IOS APP DEVELOPMENT / TELEHEALTH + MEDTECH

 App Store submission

-We write the App Privacy questionnaire, the Section 5.1.3 health-content justification, and the App Review cover note — and we ship the build under your developer account, not ours.
+We write the App Privacy questionnaire and the Section 5.1.3 justification and ship under your developer account, not ours.

 Post-launch & evolution